 Types of Refurbishment Loans

-Refurbishment mortgages or loans are typically categorised by scale, light to heavy, dependant on the level of the cost needed to make the renovations.
+Renovation or refurbishment mortgages or loans are typically categorised by scale, light to heavy, depending on the level of the cost needed to make the renovations.

 Light refurbishment finance would be applicable to properties that do not require planning permission or building regulations in order to proceed with the developments, such as: